gunesevitan/cs/[Book] Think Python - Allen B. Downey/README.md

-* Code directory has all the codes discussed in the book.
+* Code directory has all the codes in the book.

-* .py have exercises from the chapters.
+* .py files have exercises from the chapters.

 * "words.txt" is the word list used in the Chapter 9.